LukasNiessen/ArchUnitTS/README.md

 # ArchUnitTS

-ArchUnitTS is a library for ensuring software architecture rules in TypeScript & JavaScript projects.
-It's directly inspired by ArchUnit (but not affiliated with).
-As of 2025, ArchUnitTS is the #1 software architecture testing library for TypeScript, measured by GitHub stars.
+ℹ️ ArchUnitTS is a library for ensuring software architecture rules in TypeScript & JavaScript projects.

+💚 As of 2025, it's the #1 architecture testing library for TS and JS, measured by GitHub stars.

+⚠️ The library and its name are directly inspired by ArchUnit.
+However, **we are in no way affiliated with ArchUnit or their team.**

 Some of the functionality: